Cricket - South Africa name three uncapped players for England series

-LONDON South Africa have named three uncapped players in their squad for the four-match test series against England next month, including in-form opener Heino Kuhn.
+LONDON (Reuters) - South Africa have named three uncapped players in their squad for the four-match test series against England next month, including in-form opener Heino Kuhn.

 All-rounder Andile Phehlukwayo, who played in the recent 2-1 Twenty20 International series loss in England, has also been included for the first time, along with batsman Aiden Markram.